JAlcocerT/JAlcocerT/content/blog/book-da-datamodelling.md

 ### Azure Data Factory

 Azure Data Factory is a cloud-based data integration service provided by Microsoft Azure.

 It allows you to orchestrate and automate the movement and transformation of data from various sources to different destinations.

-While Azure Data Factory is not specifically a data warehouse itself, it plays a crucial role in data warehouse solutions.
+While Azure Data Factory is NOT specifically a data warehouse itself, it plays a crucial role in data warehouse solutions.

 It facilitates the process of collecting data from diverse sources, performing necessary transformations, and loading it into a data warehouse or other data storage systems.